just-zoomit/just-zoomit.github.io/README.md

 <h1 align="center">Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35">, There,</h1>

-Developer Advocate committed to keeping developers motivated, focused, and creative.
-As a creator and developer myself, I am passionate about making it easier for developers to be developers: to work together, to solve challenging problems, and to create the world’s most important real-time collaboration technologies.
-Whether a person is brand new to coding, a maker, a hobbyist working on a personal project, someone contributing to open source, a team launching their first startup, or someone working as part of a group in a large enterprise - they are a developer and I want to support them in making awesome things.

-At Zoom, I foster collaborative communities that come together—as individuals and in teams—to create the future of video-first communication and make a difference in the world.
-Feel welcome to drop me a message or connect with me on the Zoom Developer Forum for support with building something you believe in for the World.

-Happy Coding 🥳
+Thanks for completing this tutorial!
+I'm a Developer Advocate passionate about helping developers create amazing things.
+Whether you're just starting out or building the next big app, I'm here to support your journey.

+Have questions or want to share what you've built?
+Connect with me on the Zoom Developer Forum - I'd love to see what you create!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=subhadeepzilong&label=Profile%20views&color=0e75b6&style=flat" alt="subhadeepzilong" /> </p>